 Kevin Wall, digital entrepreneur and producer of live global events, sounds off on family, work, and life with adult ADD/ADHD.

 Three resources to help you get the academic services and accommodations your ADD child needs.

 A form of cognitive behavioral therapy (CBT) could give you a leg up on managing your ADD/ADHD symptoms when used in conjunction with other treatment options.

 My son and I wondered if Cogmed training really worked.
 Here’s what we found out.

 Parachutes for Parents

-Nine ways to give your ADHD child a soft landing as she grows into a capable ADHD adult.
+Nine ways to give your child with ADHD a soft landing as she grows into a capable adult with ADHD.